godaddy/warehouse.ai/MIGRATION.md

 wrhs object set-head my-app --env development --version 1.0.0
 ```

-> You can defer to updated the head until the new version is ready to be deployed.
+> You can defer updating the head until the new version is ready to be deployed.
 Each environment has its own head.
 This means you can upload the assets for all the enviroments at once, and update each individual head whenver the new version is ready to be deployed to that specific environment.

 You must build your app for each environment/locale commbination you may need.